Evolution of Preferences in Multiple Populations: Introduction

-In the single-population model established by \citet{eDek-jEly-oYil:ep}, if a configuration is stable under complete information, the fitness an incumbent receives in each of his matches is \emph{efficient}; moreover, the value of efficiency is unique for a symmetric game. \footnote{Efficiency of a strategy in a symmetric two-player game means that no other strategy yields a strictly higher fitness when played against itself.} \footnote{When preferences are observable, the tendency towards efficient strategies is a general property of single-population models based on the indirect evolutionary approach; see also \citet{aPos:tsespsg} and \citet{svW:eneup}.} In our multi-population setting, although the forms of Pareto efficiency may not be unique and the populations are considered to be polymorphic, the uniqueness of the fitness vector is still ensured for a stable configuration, in the sense that all equilibrium outcomes will correspond to the same Pareto-efficient fitness vector.
-An efficient form of a stable configuration is well defined, and it is determined by an initial distribution of preferences in the populations.
+In the existing literature on the indirect evolutionary approach, the ``stable only if efficient'' result is a general property of the single-population models with complete information.\footnote{ See, for example, \citet{aPos:tsespsg}, \citet{eDek-jEly-oYil:ep}, and \citet{svW:eneup}.} The value of \emph{efficiency} in a symmetric game is undoubtedly unique.\footnote{ Efficiency of a strategy in a symmetric two-player game means that no other strategy yields a strictly higher fitness when played against itself.} In contrast, there may be many Pareto-efficient allocations in an arbitrary game.
+Even so, in our polymorphic multi-population model, the uniqueness of the fitness vector is still ensured for a stable configuration, in the sense that the action profiles played for all matches always yield the same Pareto-efficient fitness vector.

-When the number of populations is equal to two, we obtain a simple sufficient condition for stability under complete information: a Pareto-efficient strict Nash equilibrium of the objective game is stable.
-However, if the number of populations increases, it is worth noting that mutants may have opportunities to take evolutionary advantages by applying various multilateral deviations regardless of the incumbents' responses, and so the stability may be difficult to attain.
-We present several examples of three-player games which are useful in helping us understand how multiple populations interact with one another to destabilize Pareto-efficient strict Nash equilibria, even though every deviation will damage all deviants.
-In order to obtain sufficient conditions for stability in any $n$-player game, we define a special type of Nash equilibrium.
-A strategy profile in an $n$-player game can be a stable outcome provided that there is no subgroup of individuals can maintain the sum of their payoffs whenever some deviation occurs in the subgroup.
+We will see that it is not easy to draw conclusions about the stability of a Pareto-efficient outcome for general $n$-player games.
+When the number of populations is equal to two, we obtain a simple sufficient condition for stability: under complete information, Pareto-efficient strict Nash equilibria are stable.
+However, if the number of populations increases, mutants may have opportunities to gain evolutionary advantages by applying various multilateral deviations, regardless of the incumbents' responses, and so the stability may be difficult to attain.
+We present several examples of three-player games which are useful in helping us understand how mutants interact with one another to destabilize Pareto-efficient strict Nash equilibria, even though every multilateral deviation will hurt at least one deviator.
+To obtain a sufficient condition for stability in the $n$-population case, we define a \emph{strict union Nash equilibrium} to be a strategy profile in which no subgroup of individuals can maintain the sum of their payoffs whenever a deviation occurs in the subgroup.
+It implies that not all losses caused by deviations can be compensated from other matches.
+In addition to guaranteeing stability in multi-population settings, it also reveals a connection between the core of a normal-form game and the stable outcome of preference evolution.